-Key questions for the conference are: Will REDD+ actually reduce greenhouse gas emissions and do we have sufficient knowledge of carbon storage in complex land use systems to be able to address this question effectively?
+Key questions for the conference were: Will REDD+ actually reduce greenhouse gas emissions and do we have sufficient knowledge of carbon storage in complex land use systems to be able to address this question effectively?
 Can implementation be monitored adequately at different scales?
 What governance and property regimes emerge and how do these affect notions of citizenship?
 And how might REDD+ and the so-called safeguards affect people’s rights, livelihoods and biodiversity?

 - Measuring and monitoring carbon storage on land